CRaC/docs/README.md

 The image is created from a running Java instance at arbitrary point of time ("checkpoint").
 The start from the image ("restore") continues from the point when checkpoint was made.

+The restore in general is faster than initialization.
+After the restore, Java runtime performance is also on-par with the one at the checkpoint.
+So, after proper warm-up before the checkpoint, restored Java instance is able to deliver the best runtime characteristics immediately.

-Coordinated Restore at Checkpoint undisruptively introduces new checkpoint and restore phases in Java application lifecycle.
+Coordinated Restore undisruptively introduces new before-checkpoint and after-restore phases in Java application lifecycle.
 In contrast with uncoordinated checkpoint/restore, coordination allows restored Java applications to behave differently.
 For example, it is possible to react on changes in execution environment that happened since checkpoint was done.